apache/royale-docs/component-sets/sparkroyale.md

 Emulations of Flex Spark components

-This component set includes Royale components that reproduce the functions of some UI components many applications used in Flex.
+This component set includes [Apache Royale](https://royale.apache.org/) components that reproduce the functions of some UI components many applications used in Flex.
 These components do not promise 100% backward compatibility and may not use the same class hierarchy as Flex.

 The source code for these emulations is in the SDK at frameworks/projects/SparkRoyale/src/main/royale.